 - An independent audit review function to test the adequacy of our anti-money laundering policies and procedures on an annual basis

 - A BSA Officer, who is appointed by our Board of Directors and is responsible for the oversight of our anti-money laundering program

 - The Bank's anti-money laundering policies and procedures apply to all of our branches and subsidiaries.

 We are prohibited under the Bank Secrecy Act from opening or maintaining accounts on behalf of foreign shell banks.
 Furthermore, we do not permit foreign banks that maintain correspondent accounts with us to indirectly provide banking services to shell banks.

-I, John Krenitsky, certify that the above information is true and correct and that I am authorized to sign this statement on behalf of Bank of the West.
+I, Tracy Brock, certify that the above information is true and correct and that I am authorized to sign this statement on behalf of Bank of the West.

 Executed on this 10th day of January, 2017

 Securities and variable annuities are offered through BancWest Investment Services, a registered broker/dealer, Member FINRA/ SIPC, and SEC Registered Investment Adviser.
 Financial Advisors are Registered Representatives of BancWest Investment Services.
 Fixed annuities/insurance products are offered through BancWest Insurance Agency in California, (License #0C52321), through BancWest Insurance Agency in Utah, and through BancWest Investment Services, Inc. in AZ, CO, IA, ID, KS, MN, MO, ND, NE, NM, NV, OK, OR, SD, WA, WI, WY, HI, Guam and CNMI.
 Bank of the West and its various affiliates and subsidiaries are not tax or legal advisors.